The Satanic Temple Is Filing a $150 Million Lawsuit Over Chilling Adventures of Sabrina

 Just a couple of days after Netflix’s Chilling Adventures of Sabrina aired, Lucien Greaves, co-founder of the Satanic Temple, took to Twitter to criticize the show.
-More specifically, he opposed the use of their goat-headed deity, Baphomet, which in the series appears on multiple occasions as a statue of the “Dark Lord” inside Sabrina’s school, the Academy of Unseen Arts.
+More specifically, he opposed the use of their goat-headed deity Baphomet, which in the series appears on multiple occasions as a statue of the “Dark Lord” inside Sabrina’s school, the Academy of Unseen Arts.
 Greaves threatened to pursue legal action, saying the show appropriated the Satanists’ “copyrighted monument design to promote their asinine Satanic Panic fiction.”

 Greaves also tweeted a picture of the Satanic Temple’s Baphomet and the show’s for comparison.